 The second time I visited was as a newly married couple, during our RTW in 2012.
 This time, I was stunned speechless by the expansive blue of the Aegean Sea, and the whitewashed houses stacked precariously on the remnants of that truly remarkable crescent-shaped caldera rim.
 Agri and I wandered though the narrow streets of Oia, Firostefani and Imerovigli, night and day, staring out at a view so impossibly spectacular, it didn’t seem real.

-The last time was on a day trip from Naxos with Naia and her Nonna just a few weeks ago.
+Santorini is a top choice for families on vacation in Greece, with good reason.
+Our last visit to Santorini was with my little traveler, Naia. and her Nonna just a few weeks ago.
 We had a mediocre meal at one of the restaurants that line the caldera rim, attempted to take family selfies (failed), and wandered the narrow streets once again.

 Sadly though, despite the inescapable beauty of our surroundings, all I could think about was how incredibly touristy it was.
 All I could see was shop after shop after shop filled with the same tourist trash – fridge magnets, hats to ward off the sun, local honey and Santorini white wine – all tended to by jaded staff, half with English accents.

 And the realization that we can become hardened to a place as singular as Santorini made me more than a little melancholy.

 Have you ever visited somewhere more than once?
 Did your impression change with every visit?
 Do you think it’s possible to visit a place too much?
 Tell us all about us in the comments below.
 We’d love to hear from you.